 And then we’ve got the transactions section which is broken down further and provides drop-down selections to get more specific or edit data to your preference.
 Obviously the learning curve isn’t extensive by any means.

-And finally, here’s the section where you can look over your financials and choose what you want to do in terms of using reports, tackling your accouting, invoices and everything else.
-So four primary sections: Dashboard overview, Transactions, Invoices, and the general reports tab.
+And finally, here’s the section where you can look over your financials and choose what you want to do in terms of using reports, tackling your accounting, invoices and everything else.
+So four primary sections: Dashboard overview, Transactions, Invoices, and the general Reports tab.

 LessAccounting follows a very simple setup when it comes to their subscriptions.
 There are four categories: Tiny, Freelancer, Team, and Business.
 It’s should be clear who they’re designed for.
 The table below shows each category’s pricing and how they’ve broken things down by company expenses.

-These prices are fairly reasonable considering all the features you’ll get.
-But there are other providers that give Freelancer/Team/Business-style features for a bit less.
-Regardless, here’s a list of features that are available:
+These prices are what they are, take’em or leave’em.
+But remember, there are other providers that give Freelancer/Team/Business-style features for a bit less.
+Regardless, here’s a list of their core features:

 In general the overall opinion of Less Accounting is above average, or roughly 7/8 out of 10 when we factor in its usability, pricing, integrations, customer service, etc. Thing is, you’ll be hard-pressed to find a complete beginner’s perspective.
 Nearly all the current reviews are from people well-accustomed to accounting software or among those who switch to it from QuickBooks.

 That being said, everyone agrees the setup and transition are easy as apple pie.
 Their slogan, “10 minute basic bookkeeping” pretty much hits the nail on the head in terms of usage and should you need it, their 30 minute introduction video does a good job of explaining everything.

 In true Startup savant fashion, we’d like to close out this LessAccounting review on a positive note by saying that their software might be a good fit for your platform if…